 Other online names include “The Campaigner”, “The Creative Idealist”, “Advocate”, “The Inspirer” and “The Hero”.

-When compared to four classical personality types model, ENFP is the equivalent of mixed Sanguine-Phlegmatic temperament.
+When compared to four classical personality types model, ENFP is very similar to the Sanguine-Phlegmatic temperament.

 The four letters are used to describe type preferences, so ENFP stands for